Dominic Burgess

-Dominic Burgess (born 29 July 1982) is an English actor.
+Dominic Burgess (born Dominic James Cooper; 29 July 1982) is an English actor.
 He is known for his appearances in several television adverts and series such as Raising Hope, Doctor Who, Agents of S.H.I.E.L.D., It's Always Sunny in Philadelphia, American Horror Story, Feud: Bette and Joan, and Star Wars: Skeleton Crew.

 Early life

 Burgess was born in Stoke-on-Trent, Staffordshire.
 He attended Newcastle-under-Lyme School, performing in school productions of Death of a Salesman and Twelfth Night, among others.
 He gained a place at the Academy of Live and Recorded Arts (ALRA) and won a Dance and Drama Awards Scholarship on the three-year Acting course.
 He auditioned for his first professional role on graduation day in his last year at ALRA for the film Batman Begins.

 Career

 Burgess' first TV credit was on the BBC flagship series and worldwide hit, Doctor Who as a game show contestant, Agorax.
 He moved to Los Angeles in 2007 and made subsequent appearances in Agents of S.H.I.E.L.D., It's Always Sunny in Philadelphia and The Leftovers.

 Burgess became a regular fixture on the Disney hit series, A.N.T.
 Farm, and appeared as a recurring guest on The Magicians as the Ram God Ember, The Good Place as the accident prone-red boot wearing Henry, and on The Flash as meta-villain Kilgore.
 Burgess also appeared as Mr. Vup in Star Trek: Picard for the episode "Stardust City Rag."
 Burgess said that, as a Trekkie, his appearance on Star Trek was a "dream come true."

 Burgess received media attention and acclaim for his portrayal of Victor Buono in the Ryan Murphy created Feud.
 "Played with uncanny precision by Dominic Burgess, Baby Jane co-star Victor Buono lets Feud give a nod to the plight of closeted actors in Hollywood at that moment and also to smartly weave in Davis' treasured ties to the gay community."